openspending/fiscal-data-package/spec/index.md

   * Key subconcept are things like: currency, units of account vs nominal (i.e. deflated or purchasing power parity values vs nominal values)
 * Date / Time: most financial transactions have a date or time associated
 * Description(s): fiscal information frequently has some kind of description or summary
-* Entities who spend or receive monies: entities, whether individuals or organizations, are the spenders or receivers of money and so often.
+* Entities who spend or receive monies: entities, whether individuals or organizations, are the spenders or receivers of money.
   * Payor: the entity expending money
   * Payee: the entity receiving money
 * Classifications (taxonomies): for example, that a given transaction relates to Healthcare, or is a capital vs non-capital expenditure.
 * Project / Programs: expenditure is often linked to a specific project or program

-The actual description implemenation utilises [OLAP][olap] terminology (and ideas).
+The actual description implementation utilises [OLAP][olap] terminology (and ideas).
 Key aspects for our purpose are:

 * Numerical *measures*: these will usually be the monetary amounts in the spending data
-* Dimensions: dimensions cover all items othe than the measure
+* Dimensions: dimensions cover all items other than the measure
   * In OLAP attributes is also used for dimensions that are "single-valued" - for example, a description field.

 From an OLAP perspective many of these dimensions may not split out in actual separate tables but map to attributes on the fact table if they are very simple (e.g. a given classification may just be a single field).